EmeraldCoder/riichi-pointer-js/README.md

 ## Development

-The project is a standard Vue.js (3.x) application using vue-cli services and Yarn (1.x) to manage dependencies.
+The project is a standard Vue.js (3.x)/Vite and Yarn (1.x) to manage dependencies.

 After cloning the project, you'll need to install dependencies by running the command: